 The final and highest order patient need is confidence.
 At the end of the day, this is the ultimate need that patient support services must fulfill – making patients confident that they are prepared to begin treatment.

 So, which questions do you ask specifically?

 Ones that help you understand if you fulfilled each of the needs in the model above!

-Next time, I will dive into some of the specific questions we ask to better understand each of the 5 patient needs.
+These blog posts dive into some of the specific questions we ask to better understand each of the 5 patient needs:

 ○ ○ ○